goeastagent/LIFAD/README.md

 ## Getting Started

 ### Requirements
-LIFAD requires the following packages to be installed
+LIFAD requires the following packages to be installed independently

   * pandas
   * numpy